 Kiera stepped away from the horse, walking up to the trio, “Where are you three going?”

 “Off to Lusitania.
 Somewhere that doesn’t discriminate against monsters, hopefully ~” the doll sang.

 “I’m going to be so rich~” laughed the witch, hugging the broken pieces of the astral crown against her flat chest and giggling maniacally.
 As Beatrice and Grace waved goodbye, Ina spun her broom, letting out a mad cackle as she took off towards the waxing moon.

-“Wait a minute…” Aaron grumbled, shooting to his feet as he suddenly remember a very important question he had neglected to ask, “THAT POTION BETTER NOT HAVE GIVEN ME ERECTILE DYSFUNCTION, BEATRICE!”
+“Wait a minute…” Aaron grumbled, shooting to his feet as he suddenly remembered a very important question he had neglected to ask, “THAT POTION BETTER NOT HAVE GIVEN ME ERECTILE DYSFUNCTION, BEATRICE!”

 The little doll, far off in the distant night, only shrugged her shoulders and laughed.